Library of Alexandria: Peak of literary criticism

-Aristophanes of Byzantium (lived c.
-257–c.
-180 BC) became the fourth head librarian sometime around 200 BC.
+Aristophanes of Byzantium (c.
+257 BC) became the fourth head librarian sometime around 200 BC.
 According to a legend recorded by the Roman writer Vitruvius, Aristophanes was one of seven judges appointed for a poetry competition hosted by Ptolemy III Euergetes.
 All six of the other judges favored one competitor, but Aristophanes favored the one whom the audience had liked the least.
 Aristophanes declared that all of the poets except for the one he had chosen had committed plagiarism and were therefore disqualified.
 The king demanded that he prove this, so he retrieved the texts that the authors had plagiarized from the Library, locating them by memory.
 On account of his impressive memory and diligence, Ptolemy III appointed him as head librarian.

 The librarianship of Aristophanes of Byzantium is widely considered to have opened a more mature phase of scholarship in the Library of Alexandria's history.
 During this phase, literary criticism reached its peak and came to dominate the Library's scholarly output.
 Aristophanes of Byzantium edited poetic texts and introduced the division of poems into separate lines on the page, since they had previously been written out just like prose.
 He also invented the system of Greek diacritics, wrote important works on lexicography, and introduced a series of signs for textual criticism.
 He wrote introductions to many plays, some of which have survived in partially rewritten forms.

-The fifth head librarian was an obscure individual named Apollonius Eidographus, who is known by the epithet ὁ εἰδογράφος ("the classifier of forms").
+The fifth head librarian was an obscure individual named Apollonius Eidographus, who is known by the epithet "the classifier of forms" (ὁ εἰδογράφος).
 One late lexicographical source explains this epithet as referring to the classification of poetry on the basis of musical forms.

 During the early second century BC, several scholars at the Library of Alexandria studied works on medicine.
-Zeuxis the Empiricist is credited with having written commentaries on the Hippocratic Corpus and he actively worked to procure medical writings for the Library's collection.
+Zeuxis the Empiricist is credited with having written commentaries on the Hippocratic Corpus, and he actively worked to procure medical writings for the Library's collection.
 A scholar named Ptolemy Epithetes wrote a treatise on wounds in the Homeric poems, a subject straddling the line between traditional philology and medicine.
 However, it was also during the early second century BC that the political power of Ptolemaic Egypt began to decline.
 After the Battle of Raphia in 217 BC, Ptolemaic power became increasingly unstable.
-There were uprisings among segments of the Egyptian population and, in the first half of the second century BC, connection with Upper Egypt became largely disrupted.
+There were uprisings among segments of the Egyptian population and, in the first half of the second century BC, connections with Upper Egypt became largely disrupted.
 Ptolemaic rulers also began to emphasize the Egyptian aspect of their nation over the Greek aspect.
 Consequently, many Greek scholars began to leave Alexandria for safer countries with more generous patronages.